“I don’t know which level of HSC English is right for me!”

 The different levels of HSC English:

-It is a category B subject while the other levels of English are category A subjects.
+It is the only English level which is a Category B subject.
 You are only allowed to have 2 units of a category B subject in your 10 units of subjects for the HSC.

-In addition to this, it has three additional modules for the HSC which emphasise particular aspects of shaping meaning and demonstration of the effectiveness of texts for different audiences and purposes.
+In addition to this, HSC English Standard students will take Module A: Language, Identity and Culture, and Module B: Close Study of Literature, which emphasise particular aspects of shaping meaning and demonstration of the effectiveness of texts for different audiences and purposes.

 This level of HSC English is also a two-unit course and alongside the common module for the HSC, it has three additional modules which emphasise particular aspects of shaping meaning and representation, questions of textual integrity, ways in which texts are valued and the demonstration of the effectiveness of texts for different audiences and purposes.